1 December 2018

 For ease of transport, your recycled plastic mat will arrive folded.
-These fold marks will drop out over time; normally it takes a few weeks but warm temperatures may speed up the process.
-Hanging the mat over a washing line for a few hours over a few days can be helpful - The warmth will help to relax the plastic and the weight of the mat will also help the folds to drop.
+These fold marks will drop out over time which normally takes a few weeks but warm temperatures may speed up the process.
+Hanging the mat over a washing line for a few hours over a few days can be helpful.
+The warmth will help to relax the plastic and the weight of the mat will also help the folds to drop.

 Keep in mind, if the mat is folded back up at the end of each day, the fold marks will remain.

 Cleaning - Light dust and dirt can be shaken off or vacuumed.
-For heavier soiling or if food and dirt have made their way into the weave, we recommend to use a soft broom and warm water to to gently scrub the dirt out and rinse with a hose.
+For heavier soiling or if food and dirt have made their way into the weave, we recommend that you use a soft broom and warm water to gently scrub the dirt out followed by a rinse with a hose.
 We do not recommend using abrasive chemical cleaning products, as this can weaken the plastic.
-We do not recommend using a Gerni or other intense water cleaners, as the mat fibres can blow apart under pressure.
+We also do not recommend using a Gerni or other high-pressure water cleaner as this can blow the mat fibres apart.

 Use and Storage - Our ethical recycled plastic mats are sturdy and durable but like any floor covering, they can be damaged through rough daily use.
 To prevent permanent dents, we suggest that no heavy items are to be left on top of the mats, especially when in storage ie in cupboards or the boot of your car.

 If using your mat underneath a table setting, ensure that the feet of the chairs and table are larger than the circumference of a 5 cent piece.
 This will help to distribute the weight and stop the feet from getting caught in the weave.
 Also be aware that if your mat is placed on soft or wet ground, it is much more prone to damage from chair legs if supporting someone seated.
 And please be mindful of pets who have a fondness for chewing on random things!